mpasarin/sda/README.md

 with different tools and processes, at the same time.

-For a single project, using `npm` commands or `gulp` can be a better option, but for managing different projects at the same, a developer can define it's own set of commands.
+For a single project, using `npm` commands or `gulp` can be a better option, but for managing different projects at the same time, a developer can define their own set of commands.

 ## Usage
 ```sh